MichaRoz/Skeleton/README.md

 Description
-For simplicity, you can assume that only up to 100 processes can run simultaneously and the name of each process can contain up to 50 characters.

 The program will work as follows:
 ● The program waits for commands that will be typed by the user and executes them (and back forth).